dsccommunity/SqlServerDsc/README.md

 * **ServerInstance**: (Required) The name of an instance of the Database Engine.
 For default instances, only specify the computer name.
 For named instances, use the format ComputerName\\InstanceName.
 * **SetFilePath**: (Key) Path to SQL file that will perform Set action.
 * **GetFilePath**: (Key) Path to SQL file that will perform Get action.
 SQL Queries returned by this function are returned by the Get-DscConfiguration cmdlet with the GetResult parameter.
 * **TestFilePath**: (Key) Path to SQL file that will perform Test action.
 Any Script that does not throw an error and returns null is evaluated to true.
-Invoke-SqlCmd treats SQL Print statements as verbose text, this will not cause a the Test to return false.
+Invoke-SqlCmd treats SQL Print statements as verbose text, this will not cause a Test to return false.
 * **Credential**: Specifies the credentials for making a SQL Server Authentication connection to an instance of the Database Engine.
 * **Variable**: Creates a sqlcmd scripting variable for use in the sqlcmd script, and sets a value for the variable.
 * **GetResult**: Result of Get action.